m1maker/ngt-docs/ngt_documents/main/general/getting_started.md

 ## While Loops

+`while` loop, also here, is as natural language. for instance,

+`while the escape key is not pressed, continue the script execution.`

-Take a look at the following code example:
+Take a look at the following code example where we translate above english text to the codes:

 ```
 while (key_pressed(SDLK_ESCAPE)==false)